iu2frl/TelegramAprsBot/README.md

 # APRS Telegram Bot

 A Python bot that allows users to send their location to APRS (Automatic Packet Reporting System) through Telegram.
-Users can share their location via Telegram, and the bot will automatically format and forward it to the APRS-IS network.
+Users can share their location (live location is supported too!) via Telegram, and the bot will automatically format and forward it to the APRS-IS network.

 ## Features